Studio-Bounce/slime-hunter/README.md

 2. With the Unity project open, execute the plugin package and import FMOD to the project.
 The FMOD files should be added to `Assets/Plugins/FMOD` by default.
 3. After importing the files, the **FMOD Setup Wizard** should open.

+> **Note:** Make sure to refresh any open scenes in Unity to ensure all existing references are linked with the plugin.

 #### Setup Wizard

 You can skip all the steps in the setup wizard except for `Linking`.

-> **Note:** If you don't see the setup wizard, there should be a new menu item at the top labeled `FMOD`.
+> **Tip:** If you don't see the setup wizard, there should be a new menu item at the top labeled `FMOD`.
 From there, go to `Setup Wizard`.

 - **Linking:**
-  - Select `FMOD Studio Project` and open the file located at `Assets/Game/Audio/FMOD/slime-hunter-audio.fspro`.
+  - Select `Single Platform Build` and open the `Desktop` build folder located at `/Assets/Game/Audio/FMOD/Build/Desktop/`.

-#### Building

-FMOD needs to be initially built for any audio to play.
-Open the project file in [FMOD Studio](https://www.fmod.com/download#fmodstudio):

-`Assets/Game/Audio/FMOD/slime-hunter-audio.fspro`

-Run a build with either `F7` or `File > Build`.

-> **Tip:** Make sure to refresh any open scenes in Unity to ensure all existing references are linked with the plugin.

 ---